torryatco/Redesign-spr25/readme.md

 }
 ```

-Note: we are using `forEach` - a method that exists for both nodeLists and Arrays - as a replacement for a traditional for loop (commented out).
+Note: we are using `forEach` - a method that exists for both nodeLists and Arrays.

-Examine the nodelist in the console.
+Examine the videoLinks in the console.
+Not, they are a nodelist.

-Iterable Nodelists are a relatively new feature in JavaScript.

-If you were concerned about compatibility you could create a true Array from a nodelist by declaring a new variable and spreading the contents on the nodeList into it:

-`const videoLinksArray = [...videoLinks]`

-And operate on that.
-But the spread operator (`...`) is also a relatively new feature.

-For maximum compatibility use `Array.from()`:
+If you want to convert them into an array use `Array.from()`:

 `const videoLinks = Array.from(document.querySelectorAll('.content-video a'));`